 For retirement living options people can choose from beachfront living on the barrier island, or more traditional housing and adult communities on the mainland and across the intercoastal waterway (See Active Communities Link at left).
-The average home price was $237,600 in the 2nd quarter of 2020, for the Deltona-Daytona Beach-Ormond Beach area (NAR), a 10% increase from a year earlier.
+The average home price was $250,000 in the 3rd quarter of 2020, for the Deltona-Daytona Beach-Ormond Beach area (NAR), a 10% increase from a year earlier.
 Many desirable rental apartments are available for less than $1000 per month.

 What Is Special about Daytona Beach